Skip to main content

 It is also possible to set template type during the initialisation as an additional init parameter:

-$ oc init hello-world oc-template-jade
+$ oc init hello-world oc-template-es6

 Component structure